-How to Hang Festoon Lights Outdoors – Your ALL Inclusive DIY Set up Guide
+How to Hang Festoon Lights Outdoors - All Inclusive DIY Set up Guide

-The most important thing to remember about hanging festoon lights outdoors is that every location is different, so you may need to get a little creative when planning your installation.
-Depending on the yard your working with you may find hooks, stands or even getting creative with sturdy ropes or wires that come in very handy.
+– Every location is different, so you may need to get creative when planning your installation.
+Depending on the space you’re working with, you may find hooks, stands, or even ropes and wires useful.

-The best part is though, setting up festoon lighting is an easy DIY project which gives an impressive professional finish.
-Follow our simple installation steps below on and you’ll have the yard set up and ready for dusk drinks in no time.
+– This is an easy DIY project which gives an impressive professional finish.
+Follow our simple installation steps below, and you’ll be ready to enjoy your outdoor space in no time!

 Tools and Materials Required

-You’ll need different tools depending on where you want to hang your lights.
-Figuring out how to hang festoon lights in a backyard without trees is fundamentally different from using a pergola.
-Here the three primary installation situations.
+Depending on where you want to hang your festoon lights, you’ll need different types of tools.
+If you’re trying to figure out how to hang them in a backyard without trees, that process is different than if you’re using a pergola.
+Here are three primary installation situations.

 Strung Between Fixing Points Less Than 8m Apart